• Skip to main content

 Westminster City Council Bans Rare, Medium-Rare Hamburgers

-The Westminster city council has served notice to London restaurants who offered rare or medium-rare burgers that the practice is unacceptable.
-The notice was giving to the restaurant Davey’s after an inspection showed that they would cook their burgers to the customers preference.
+The Westminster City Council has served notice to London restaurants that offered rare or medium-rare burgers that the practice is unacceptable.
+The notice was given to the restaurant Davey’s after an inspection showed that they would cook their burgers to the customer’s preference.
 From the London Evening Standard,

 A number of celebrity chefs are affected by the move, including Gordon Ramsay, whose Maze Grill restaurant sells a burger for £12, Angela Hartnett, whose York and Albany’s bar menu includes burgers, and the Soho House chain, run by Nick Jones, the husband of broadcaster Kirsty Young.